ScorexFoundation/sigmastate-interpreter/docs/pr-review-policy.md

 (by pressing `Resolve conversation` button), this can be done by reviewers, after the questions are resolved.*

-It is a responsibility of an author to identify suspicious changes and wither avoid them altogether or provide NO-HF-PROOF comment (see below) in advance, without request.
+It is a responsibility of an author to identify suspicious changes and whether to avoid them altogether or provide NO-HF-PROOF comment (see below) in advance, without request.
 The responsibility of reviewer is to catch suspicious changes, not proved by the author, and raise a conversation.